adampresley/sublime-cf-js-log-finder/README.md

 ## Installation
 To "install" this plugin find your User Packages directory for Sublime.
 In Windows 7 this would be something to the effect of **C:\Users\me\AppData\Roaming\Sublime Text 2\Packages\User**.
-For most *nix distributions that would be **/home/me/.conf/Sublime Text 2/Packages/User**.
+For most \*nix distributions that would be **/home/me/.conf/Sublime Text 2/Packages/User**.

-Download the Python file for this project and place it in the above directory.
+Download the project and place the *sublime-cf-js-log-finder* directory into the above packages directory.
 This will load up the plugin.
-Now you will need to have a key-binding so you can use it.
-In that same user directory there should be *sublime-keymap* files for each OS.
-Open the one for your particular operating system, and create the following:

-    { "keys": [ "ctrl+alt+k" ], "command": "find_console_log" }

-Of course be sure that if there are other key bindings to add a comma where appropriate, as this object is technically being placed in an array with other objects.

-Don't like CTRL+ALT+K for the key binding?
-Change it right there! :)
+It also will create menus, context menus, and a key binding.

+Once complete you should be able to open a JavaScript or ColdFusion file and execute it one of the following ways:

+* CTRL + ALT + K
+* Right-click -> Adam Presley -> Find console/CFDUMP/CFABORT
+* Tools -> Adam Presley -> Find console/CFDUMP/CFABORT

 ## License